GodIsLove4U/Team5K/README.md

 * How does donor behavior differ between COVID crisis vs other crises?
 * Have other major recession events impacted how much/how frequently/whether people choose to donate to presidential campaigns?

+## Communication Protocols
+* Team has committed to ongoing communication via Slack & Coda
+* We have a standing Zoom session from 4-5PM on weekdays, 10AM Saturdays, 12:30PM Sundays
+* Team communicates regularly during Tuesday/Thursday breakout sessions

 ## Source Data
 * Battleground States (6) Dataset per state 2000-2020 all donations
   * FL: 3978651